stevenhggns/Buckley_Lab_SIP_project_protocols/GCMS_operation/CO2_batch_run.md

   * Manual startup:
     1. Close vent valve
     1. Turn on rotory pump
-       * less pressure drop to <10 pascals
+       * Let the pressure drop to <3.1 pascals
-    1. AFTER pressure is <10 pascals: turn on rotary pump
+    1. AFTER pressure is <3.1 pascals: turn on high pressure pump
+       * A sound resembling a jet engine is normal, as long as it only lasts < a minute.
     1. Turn on ion source heater
+       * GC and MS indicators in top right of screen should say 'ready'

 1. Load a method or create a new method
   * Make sure that GC and MS are heating up to the method's specified temps